StateArchivesOfNorthCarolina/SANCdpd/README.md

 ## Installation

 - Copy or extract the full SANCdpd directory to a user directory.

 - Create a config file called SANCdpd_config.json.
 (See the resources directory for template and an example.)

+- SANCdpd will check for the config file in the SANCdpd directory (the same directory as this README.md file).

+- Make sure your config file points at an appropriate directory for storing log files.

 - Make sure your config file points at a proper SANCdpd SQLite database.

-- SANCdpd will check for the config file in the SANCdpd directory (the same directory as this README.md file).

 ## Usage